|Best overall||Breville BFP800BSXL Sous Chef 16 Pro Food Processor||Check Price||

 - Best versatile food processor: Ninja SS201 Foodi Power Pitcher 4-in-1 Device

-- Best budget food processor: The Hamilton Beach 8-Cup Compact Food Processor
+- Best budget food processor: Hamilton Beach 8-Cup Compact Food Processor

 How powerful should your food processor be?

 The best food processors will be able to handle all types of jobs, from delicate slicing to chopping hard vegetables and mixing dough.
 Power wattage refers to the amount of electricity the machine uses.
-For example, a 1000 watt food processor uses 1 kilowatt for one hour of use.
-The higher the wattage, the more power and strength the machine has to tackle jobs without stalling.
+For example, a 1000-watt machine uses 1 kilowatt for one hour of use.
+The higher the wattage, the more power, and strength the machine has to tackle jobs without stalling.
 It’s important to note that if your machine’s power becomes overloaded you should turn it off and let the motor cool down before reusing.
-The major benefit of a higher wattage is the machine’s ability to discriminate and control the quality of the cutting.
+The major benefit of a higher wattage food processor is the machine’s ability to discriminate and control the quality of the cutting.
 In addition, this higher power can capably handle sticky and tough ingredients.

-The majority of food processors have a pulse feature that allows for short bursts of power at optimum speed.
+The majority of devices have a pulse feature that allows for short bursts of power at optimum speed.
 This gives the user added control over the amount of processing the machine will do.
-This is a useful feature to prevent over processing your food items.
+This is a useful feature to prevent overprocessing your food items.